-Lake Michigan College has identified a five-year backlog of \$43,117,357 deferred maintenance and capital projects.
-Of this backlog, we have only identified \$1,689,275 of currently critical deferred maintenance items that have safety, regulatory or collateral damage implications within one year.
-With the completion of the Main Building (Napier Academic) Renovation & Upgrade and the Mendel Center Energy Upgrades, our overall deferred maintenance as a percentage of capital replacement value (Facility Condition Index) has dropped from 0.13 in 2018 to 0.03, which is very good.
+Lake Michigan College has identified a five-year backlog of \$29,151,481 deferred maintenance and capital projects.
+Of this backlog, we have only identified \$3,396,932 of currently critical deferred maintenance items that have safety, regulatory or collateral damage implications within one year.
+With the completion of the Main Building (Napier Academic) Renovation & Upgrade and the Mendel Center Energy Upgrades, our overall deferred maintenance as a percentage of capital replacement value (Facility Condition Index) has dropped from 0.13 in 2018 to 0.02, which is very good.
 Overall our facilities are in good condition and have been well maintained.

-While newly constructed and generally operating without issue, the Hanson Technology Center acoustics within the lab spaces and in the main lobby commons have been a strain on instruction delivery.
+While newly constructed and generally operating without major issue, the Hanson Technology Center acoustics within the lab spaces and in the main lobby commons have been a strain on instruction delivery.
 A recent study has identified two acoustic mitigation projects which will be addressed in future annual capital projects (categorized as "not critical").
 Additionally, humidity control within the building has also been challenging.
 Excessive humidity has caused machine equipment to have increased maintenance due to rust formation.
 A study in 2018 identified some immediate changes to improve humidity, but more costly equipment changes were identified as future potential projects.

 Finally, projects are in some cases designed to mitigate risk to our students and staff by providing a safe educational environment.
 Projects falling into this category include recent projects to add guard railing to the entry plaza, upgrade site lighting, install new security cameras, repair sidewalks, and provide additional emergency phones in the student/staff parking lots.
-Rigging safety repairs at both the Mendel Center Hanson Theatre and Mainstage have been included in recent projects, which in the case of Hanson Theatre has also included donor supported updates of theatre finishes and acoustics.
+Future projects in the next five years include new guard railing at the green roof plaza at our Main building and sidewalk and pavement improvements at all campuses.